This topic covers processes relating to a cPanel service.

 Changing the version of PHP that is active, its active extensions and other options such as PHP memory, upload and execution time limits on your cPanel hosting service can be achieved using the “PHP Selector” module.

-2. Make your PHP version selection from the drop-down menu, and then click on “Set as current
+5. Make your selection from the drop-down menu, and then click on ‘Apply‘

 1. You will see a range of common PHP extensions for your active version listed, check/uncheck the boxes for the extensions that you wish to activate/deactivate.